hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 fi
 ```

-This script doesn't do anything Conveyor wouldn't do by default, but it's a good starting point for a more complex script that might upload the bundle to a signing server, sign it there, and then download it again.
+This script does the same thing Conveyor normally would but in a non-portable way.
+Still, it's a good starting point for a more complex script that might upload the bundle to a signing server, sign it there, and then download it again.

 [You can also configure a custom script for notarization](keys-and-certificates.md#via-custom-notarization-script).